yellowdog/python-examples/README.md

 By default, in the standard YellowDog Agent VM images and in images/instances created using the [YellowDog Agent Installer Script](https://github.com/yellowdog/resources/blob/main/agent-install/linux/README.md), the Agent runs as user and group `yd-agent`, and hence Tasks also execute under this user.

-`yd-agent` does not have `sudo` privileges as standard, but this can be added if required at instance boot time via the `userData` property of a provisioning request.
+`yd-agent` does not have `sudo` privileges as standard, but this can be added if required (e.g.) at instance boot time via the `userData` property of a provisioning request.
 E.g. (for Ubuntu):

 ```shell
 usermod -aG wheel yd-agent